KAR-NG/Dirty-Data-Challenge-/cleaning.md

     ##  CLEMSON : 2   Poinsett:3   3rd Qu.:   3.25   3rd Qu.:   4.00   3rd Qu.:42.00
     ##                s       :2   Max.   :4000.00   Max.   :1000.00   Max.   :54.10
     ##                Sprint  :2

+In the column of “loc”, I have to convert all strings into “Clemson”.
+For the column of “gen”, I need to convert those undesirable strings according to the most likely adjacent values.

 **Cleaning the strings**